-In order to build up the cluster, the install wizard prompts you for general information about how you want to set it up.
+In order to build up the cluster, the Cluster Install wizard prompts you for general information about how you want to set it up.
 You need to supply the FQDN of each of your hosts.
-The wizard also needs to access the private key file you created when you set up passwordless SSH.
+The wizard also needs to access the private key file you created when you set up password-less SSH.
 Using the host names and key file information, the wizard can locate, access, and interact securely with all hosts in the cluster.

-1. Use the Target Hosts text box to enter your list of host names, one per line.
+1. In Target Hosts, enter your list of host names, one per line.

 You can use ranges inside brackets to indicate larger sets of hosts.
 For example, for host01.domain through host10.domain use host[01-10].domain